mrsheldon/bot.sucks/README.md

 ### Get your own subdomain

-To get your own ?.bot.sucks subdomain contact MrSheldon#0001
+To get your own ?.bot.sucks subdomain contact MrSheldon#0001 on Discord or send an email to contact@mrsheldon.me